SergiyKochenko/pp5-house-stock-ecommerce/README.md

 The primary goals of the Home Store & More e-commerce webstore project are:

-1. <strong>Portfolio Showcase:</strong> Demonstrate the developer's skills and capabilities in full-stack web development, specifically in the context of e-commerce, as part of The Code Institute's Full Stack Software Development (eCommerce) Diploma program.
+1. **Portfolio Showcase:** Demonstrate the developer's skills and capabilities in full-stack web development, specifically in the context of e-commerce, as part of The Code Institute's Full Stack Software Development (eCommerce) Diploma program.

-2. <strong>User Experience:</strong> Create a visually appealing, responsive, and user-friendly web application that offers an intuitive browsing and shopping experience for a diverse and growing target audience.
+2. **User Experience:** Create a visually appealing, responsive, and user-friendly web application that offers an intuitive browsing and shopping experience for a diverse and growing target audience.

-3. <strong>Product Catalog:</strong> Design a comprehensive product catalog with a wide range of home products and solutions, organized into categories for easy browsing and navigation.
+3. **Product Catalog:** Design a comprehensive product catalog with a wide range of home products and solutions, organized into categories for easy browsing and navigation.
-4. <strong>Search and Filter:</strong> Implement search functionality and filtering options, allowing users to quickly locate specific products and tailor their browsing experience according to their preferences.
+4. **Search and Filter:** Implement search functionality and filtering options, allowing users to quickly locate specific products and tailor their browsing experience according to their preferences.

-5. <strong>User Accounts and Authentication:</strong> Integrate user account creation and authentication features, enabling users to create profiles, save their preferences, and view their order history.
+5. **User Accounts and Authentication:** Integrate user account creation and authentication features, enabling users to create profiles, save their preferences, and view their order history.

-6. <strong>Shopping Cart and Checkout:</strong> Develop a seamless shopping cart system and a simulated checkout process that demonstrates the understanding and implementation of a secure and user-friendly e-commerce transaction flow.
+6. **Shopping Cart and Checkout:** Develop a seamless shopping cart system and a simulated checkout process that demonstrates the understanding and implementation of a secure and user-friendly e-commerce transaction flow.

-7. <strong>Performance and Optimization:</strong> Optimize the website for performance and fast load times, ensuring a smooth and enjoyable user experience.
+7. **Performance and Optimization:** Optimize the website for performance and fast load times, ensuring a smooth and enjoyable user experience.

-8. <strong>Scalability and Extensibility:</strong> Build a solid foundation that allows for future expansion and refinement, making it possible to add new features, products, and functionalities as the platform grows.
+8. **Scalability and Extensibility:** Build a solid foundation that allows for future expansion and refinement, making it possible to add new features, products, and functionalities as the platform grows.

 ## UX (User Experience)